felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 # Part 1

 ## Chapter 1: The anxiety begins

+> *Realize as early as possible that you have chosen your career for the wrong reasons, before your confidence takes a hit.*
+>
+> -- Robert Greene, *Mastery*

 In 2017, fresh out of University and feeling ready to tackle the world, I started working for a newly-formed startup then-called Proximity HCI